AdityaDRathore/BlueTriangleA/skillathon/.ipynb_checkpoints/Model-checkpoint.md

-# Justification for Insufficient R² Score in Model Evaluation
+# Justification for Irrelevant Model prediction

 ## Overview
-Despite utilizing advanced techniques such as RandomizedSearchCV and GridSearchCV on the complete dataset, along with Principal Component Analysis (PCA) for feature reduction and feature selection via L1 regularization, the resulting R² scores do not meet the required threshold for model performance.
+Despite utilizing advanced techniques such as RandomizedSearchCV and GridSearchCV on the complete dataset, along with Principal Component Analysis (PCA) for feature reduction and feature selection via L1 regularization, the resulting evaluation scores do not meet the required threshold for model performance.
 This document aims to provide a detailed justification for these findings.

 ## Key Techniques Utilized